-Due to a lack of natural gas infrastructure, industrial natural gas consumption does not occur in the TC.
-As a result, industrial buildings typically consume fuel/ furnace oil or propane for space heating, water heating, and auxiliary equipment.
-Therefore, estimating the quantity of GHG emissions produced through the consumption of these fuel sources is critical to accurately depict the emissions produced by industrial buildings in the TC.
+Due to limited access to natural gas, industrial buildings typically consume fuel/ furnace oil or propane for space heating, water heating, and auxiliary equipment.
+Therefore, estimating the quantity of GHG emissions produced through the consumption of these fuel sources is critical to accurately depict the emissions produced by industrial buildings in the TS.

-The process for calculating industrial fuel/furnace oil and propane consumption by the industrial sector in the TC was identical to the process for calculating the consumption quantities of these fuel sources in the commercial and institutional sector.
-The only difference, however, is that numeric values retrieved from Natural Resources Canada's Comprehensive Energy Use Database for the commercial and institutional sector were used and applied to the TC industrial sector.
+The process for calculating industrial fuel/furnace oil and propane consumption by the industrial sector in the TS was identical to the process for calculating the consumption quantities of these fuel sources in the commercial and institutional sector.
+The only difference, however, is that numeric values retrieved from Natural Resources Canada's Comprehensive Energy Use Database for the commercial and institutional sector were used and applied to the TS industrial sector.
 The justification for this decision was based on the following observations and assumptions.

-As per MPAC data, the TC's industrial sector is predominantly construction-based.
+As per MPAC data, the TS' industrial sector is predominantly construction-based.
 These industrial properties, as indicated by MPAC, often have smaller facilities used for administrative purposes, and don't fit the typically notion or image of what one would consider an industrial facility.
 Since these buildings are not used for manufacturing or other industrial refining purposes, they do not use the common fuel or energy sources that industrial facilities in Ontario consume outside of natural gas, such as still gas, petroleum coke, or liquified petroleum gas.
-In comparison, industrial buildings in the TC (as determined by MPAC) consume fuel for lower energy-intensity purposes such as space heating, similar to the commercial and institutional sector.
+In comparison, industrial buildings in the TS (as determined by MPAC) consume fuel for lower energy-intensity purposes such as space heating, similar to the commercial and institutional sector.
 As a result, these buildings use the same fuel sources; fuel/furnace oil or propane.
-Given this observation, it was therefore assumed that the assumptions made for the commercial and institutional sector would also be applicable to the TC's industrial sector.
-It should be noted that even if these industrial buildings are argued to be commercial in nature rather than industrial, the aggregate GHG emissions for the TC reported in this baseline inventory is unchanged as a result of the methodology and assumptions applied.
-It should also be noted that the TC has a relatively small industrial sector, and the assumptions and methodology applied contribute minimally to the TC's aggregate GHG emissions.
+Given this observation, it was therefore assumed that the assumptions made for the commercial and institutional sector would also be applicable to the TS' industrial sector.
+It should be noted that even if these industrial buildings are argued to be commercial in nature rather than industrial, the aggregate GHG emissions for the TS reported in this baseline inventory is unchanged as a result of the methodology and assumptions applied.
+It should also be noted that the TS has a relatively small industrial sector, and the assumptions and methodology applied contribute minimally to the TS' aggregate GHG emissions.
 Based on this minimal contribution, it was therefore assumed to be safe and reasonable to justify the assumptions and methodology used.